leblanc-gavin/CMPS-415-Project/README.md

-This is a login app assignment for CMPS 415.
+This is a "twitter style" app assignment for CMPS 415.

 The code is probably not the best, nor the most efficient, but it works.